guzzle/guzzle/docs/http-messages.rst

 ---------------

 When creating a request, you are expected to provide the HTTP method you wish to perform.
-You can specfiy any method you'd like, including a custom method that might not be part of RFC 2616 (like "MOVE").
+You can specify any method you'd like, including a custom method that might not be part of RFC 2616 (like "MOVE").

 .. code-block:: php